12 Construction Safety Topics for Your Toolbox Talks

 Tag-outs help identify who last worked on the item or equipment and any important details regarding it.
 Your construction safety meetings are an ideal place to go over the policies and procedures around these important practices.

-Construction safety talks are the best place to go over basic first aid with your workers.
+Construction safety talks are the best place to review basic first aid with your workers.
 In some cases, specialized training might be required by OSHA such as logging operations, electric power, shipyard employment, or other types of specific fields/sites.

 Go over specific first aid applications such as dressing wounds, tending to burns, and flushing eyes.
 Have your crews go over first aid needs on the job site that might be unique to that job, and designate a particular person to ensure the first aid kits required by OSHA are up-to-date and complete.